Energiewende: Cost Cap and Alternative Funding

 New fields of action cause new costs

 Beside the expansion of renewables also the costs of grid expansion and grid stabilisation are moving in the focus of the debate.
-According to the Federal Network Agency (Bundesnetzagentur), the costs for new grids amount to 40 billion euros.
+The costs for new grids amount to 50 billion euros.
 Add to this further blocks of costs like the capacity reserve and the brown coal reserve, redispatch measures and temporary reductions or shutdowns (Abregelung) of plants for renewables due to grid bottlenecks.
 This results in higher grid fees and charges that bring yet more cost increases for the industry.
 The described development weakens the competitiveness of energy-intensive companies - without any additional benefit for climate protection.

 - Reduce the costs of the Energiewende to a minimum